As of January 1, 2019, the NEW 1 day requalification course is required for all TCP’s needing to renew their TCP certification.

 During severe weather conditions, Roadmasters Safety Group may make the decision to cancel or reschedule classes based on transportation and safety issues for everyone involved.

-If this occurs, our staff will communicate the cancellation through our website and Facebook page and call each person for rescheduling classes: We encourage you to call our office to check before travelling to the class 250-383-6041.
+If this occurs, our staff will communicate the cancellation through our Facebook page and call the telephone number provided at the time of registration for rescheduling classes: We encourage you to call our office to check before travelling to the class 250-383-6041.

 HeartSafe offers a wide range of first aid, paramedical and safety courses.
 HeartSafe has been Victoria’s premier first aid training institute since 1999, providing the highest quality instruction with help from knowledgeable, experienced staff. www.heartsafeems.com (844) 375-0291 firstname.lastname@example.orgRead More